Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind: Dynamics of the Helmet Streamer and Pseudostreamer

+To understand the effect of numerical resolution on the result, we have run an additional simulation in which we restrict the grid refinement to only 5 levels.
+We find a similar qualitative behaviour in terms of the plasmoid eruptions along the HCS.
+In the simulation with a coarser grid, the periodicity of the eruption increases compared to the standard simulation (with seven levels of refinement): likely, the reconnection onset is earlier due to the lower effective Lundquist number.
 In terms of the plasmoid dynamics following their formation, these structures propagate radially outward with the background solar wind while at the same time expanding.
-The combined effect of the gas and magnetic pressure inside the plasmoids drives them to expand, while the total pressure in the open field falls off with increasing radius.
+Sophisticated observations from the WISPR instrument of the PSP clearly demonstrate the expansion of bright ellipsoidal streamer blob structures (plasmoid in 3D) as they accelerate outward~\citep{wu2026}.
+In the model, the combined effect of the gas and magnetic pressure inside the plasmoids drives them to expand, while the total pressure in the open field falls off with increasing radius.
 The plasmoids are magnetically isolated island structures; hence, conductive heat flux cannot equalise their temperature with their surroundings.
 As a result, they undergo adiabatic cooling while expanding.
-The temperature can drop from 1.56 MK to 0.66 MK in between $6.8~R_{\odot}-24~R_{\odot}$.
-We found that for slightly different choices of the coronal heating profile (such as applying Equation (\ref{eq:heatingfn}) without the $r^{-2}$ dependency), the stripping of flux from the helmet streamer can be even more dramatic \citep[see also][]{Suess96}.
+The temperature can drop from 1.56 MK to 0.66 MK between $6.8~R_{\odot}-24~R_{\odot}$.
+We found that for slightly different choices of the coronal heating profile (such as applying Equation (\ref{eq:heatingfn}) without the $1/r^2$ dependency), the stripping of flux from the helmet streamer can be even more dramatic \citep[see also][]{Suess96}.
 We return to discuss this aspect further in Section \ref{sec:discuss}.